 The next topic of discussion in our guide to WooCommerce or Shopify is the setup and usability of each platform.

 When it comes to the setup and usability of these two ecommerce platforms, we can say with some certainty that there is a clear winner.

-Shopify is designed to be highly intuitive and easy to use and the most attractive feature of Shopify is that online stores will be able to access everything in one place.
+Shopify stores are designed to be highly intuitive and easy to use and the most attractive feature of Shopify is that online stores will be able to access everything in one place.

-Moving on to WooCommerce, we’d say that managing a store on this platform can be just as easy as running an online business on Shopify.
+Moving on to WooCommerce in the battle between WooCommerce or Shopify, we’d say that managing a store on this platform can be just as easy as running an online business on Shopify.
 However, the true difficulty with WooCommerce lies in the setup.